On minimizing the training set fill distance in machine learning regression: Kernel ridge regression with the Gaussian kernel (KRR)

 Interestingly, the FPS provides sets with separation distance at most a factor of 2 from the maximal separation distance~\citep{Eldar94}.
 Moreover, to obtain an approximation factor better than 2, an NP problem must be solved.
-Thus, if we restrict the spectrum of the selection strategies of interest to those that run in polynomial time, as it is the case when we work with large datasets, the FPS provides optimal solutions to both the problems in (\ref{eq_kcenter}) and (\ref{separation_distance}).
+Thus, the FPS provides in polynomial time a solution with an optimal approximation factor to both the problems (\ref{eq_kcenter}) and (\ref{separation_distance}).
 Consequently, when we consider kernel regression approaches with the Gaussian kernel, selecting the training set with the FPS leads to more robust and stable models.